← Biology

 Yes.
 Higher salt typically stabilizes duplexes and raises Tm.

-What if Forward/Reverse Tm differ a lot?
+What if Forward and Reverse primer Tm differ a lot?

 Are my sequences sent anywhere?